Enalean/tuleap-documentation-en/languages/en/developer-guide/dir-structure.rst

 In this paragraph, we will focus on the source code directory structure.
 For a more general presentation of Tuleap File Structure, see the Tuleap Administration Guide.

-Here is a description of the main directories (path is given as relative to '/usr/share/codendi' or '/usr/share/tuleap' regarding your OS version):
+Here is a description of the main directories (path is given as relative to '/usr/share/tuleap'):

-- **cgi-bin** This is the directory containing the only CGI script: the CVSWeb interface script, written in Perl.

 - **tools** contains several tools and utilities used in Tuleap administration: DB backup script, installation scripts, etc.